zavolanlab/SCINPAS/README.md

 > Note: execution shown for slurm cluster.
 > Create and select other profile as fit.

+Once you made a conda environment, traverse into src folder and run the nextflow command as follows:

 1. Running mouse samples:

 	1.1. if you do not want to run analysis: